james-gould/azure-keyvault-emulator/README.md

     });
 ```

-While the primary purpose of this (forked) project is to provide native `.NET Aspire` support it does *not* require it.
-To use the emulator in a different environment simply pull down the image and follow the [setup instructions](docs/CertificateUtilities/README.md):
+The primary purpose of this project is to provide `.NET Aspire` support it does *not* require it.
+To use the Emulator in a different environment simply pull down the image and follow the [setup instructions](docs/CertificateUtilities/README.md):

 ```
 docker pull jamesgoulddev/azure-keyvault-emulator:windows
 ```

 > [!NOTE]
-> There's a breaking change between `latest` and `windows` that will be updated on 11/05/2025 to give people chance to migrate off.
+> There's a breaking change between the `latest` and `windows` tags that will be updated on 11/05/2025 to give users a chance to migrate off.

 # Roadmap

-Some API functionality may not be supported while the initial development is ongoing, please refer to the roadmap below to double check if you're attempting a supported operation.
-The full API *will* be supported, but if you run into issues beforehand that's likely the reason why.
+The Azure Key Vault Emulator is now **stable** and ready for public consumption.
+Maintenance and enhancement work will continue to ensure the longevity of the project.
+Below you can find previous and upcoming additions to the project, if you'd like to see something added please raise a [feature request.](https://github.com/james-gould/azure-keyvault-emulator/issues/new?template=feature_request.md)

+## Pending

+- [ ] TestContainers module. (#158)
+- [ ] Optional vault data persistence and importing for dev environment distribution. (#196)
+- [ ] Management UI, similar to the Azure Portal UI. (#195)

+## Completed

 - [x] Introduction of the [full API](https://learn.microsoft.com/en-us/rest/api/keyvault/) for Azure Key Vault:
     - [x] Secrets